Chord builder · Chord page

 The Amaj7 chord

-Hear the Amaj7 and you hear soft, dreamy and unresolved, courtesy of the major seventh spelling (A - C# - E - G#).
-Players use it to voice a major chord without the brightness, which is why it turns up across the standards repertoire and most singer-songwriter cycles.
-The chord behind the dreamy verse of Sunday Morning by Maroon 5.
+Hear the Amaj7 and you hear a major chord with a wistful halo, courtesy of the major seventh spelling (A - C# - E - G#).
+Players use it to voice a major chord without the brightness, which is why it turns up across bossa nova, smooth jazz and modern R&B. The chord behind the dreamy verse of Sunday Morning by Maroon 5.
 Common voicings on guitar and piano, the theory in plain language, the progressions where the chord earns its place, and a list of real song references are all in the sections that follow.

 Hear the Amaj7 in the chord builder →